• Skip to primary navigation

 Summary

-In 2017, an advisory opinion of the Inter-American Court of Human Rights refers to rights of nature as a phenomenon of environmental protection at the judicial but also constitutional level.
+On November 15, 2017, the Inter-American Court of Human Rights released an advisory opinion refering to rights of nature as a phenomenon of environmental protection at the judicial but also constitutional level.
 It also mentions the importance of indigenous peoples in the defense of the environment.
 At this point, the court establishes the important connection between human rights, environmental protection, and sustainable development.

 When using our data, please follow the FAIR and CARE Principles for data governance outlined in our Ethics Statement.
 We are doing our best to be correct in the information we provide, but if you notice any omission or inaccuracy, please report this to us immediately at info@ecojurisprudence.org so we can correct it.